tmychow/financial-autocomplete/README.md

 ### Database Setup

-The database automatically loads financial data from Tiingo API on first run:
-- **30 companies**: Major tech (AAPL, MSFT, GOOGL, etc.) and emerging AI/energy stocks
-- **60+ metrics**: Income, balance sheet, cash flow, and market metrics
-- **Two data sources**: Statement data (quarterly/annual) and daily market data
+On first run, the database loads financial data from Tiingo statements and daily endpoints.
+It covers dozens of companies and a broad set of income, balance sheet, cash flow, and market metrics.
+Data are stored locally in `financial_data.db`.

 ### Test Server